chanzuckerberg/czid-bench/README.md

 czid-bench-generate config_file.yaml
 ```

 This produces zipped fastq files and config files to generate them.
-You can upload the fastq files to the [IDseq Portal](https://czid.org) via [IDSEQ-CLI](https://github.com/chanzuckerberg/czid-cli).
+You can upload the fastq files to the [CZ ID Portal](https://czid.org) via [IDSEQ-CLI](https://github.com/chanzuckerberg/czid-cli).

 ## help
 ```